Temuco

 Cost Of Living

-The cost of living in Temuco is relatively lower compared to other major cities in Chile.
-Rent, groceries, and dining out are more affordable, making it an attractive destination for budget-conscious travelers.
-Transportation costs are also reasonable, with options like buses and taxis available for getting around.
+The cost of living index in Temuco is relatively lower compared to major cities in Chile like Santiago.
+Expenses for dining, transportation, and accommodation are more affordable in Temuco, making it a budget-friendly destination for travelers.

 Other